iachievedit/package-swift/README.md

 sudo apt-get install git cmake ninja-build clang uuid-dev libicu-dev icu-devtools libbsd-dev libedit-dev libxml2-dev libsqlite3-dev swig libpython-dev libncurses5-dev pkg-config
 ```

+*Note:*  For those building on Ubuntu 14.04, you will need to upgrade your `cmake` to 3.4.3 by hand.
+See our companion post here: http://dev.iachieved.it/iachievedit/upgrading-cmake-for-a-happier-swift-build/.

 Usage:

 ```